palewire/first-pull-request/docs/merges.md

 * Threaded conversations: These allow reviewers and contributors to have a back-and-forth discussion about the changes being proposed, without cluttering up the pull request with long lists of comments.
 * Change requests: This allows reviewers to ask the person who created the pull request to make specific changes to the code, before the pull request is merged.

-In the case of this project, the maintainer's chief code is to compare the quality of the transcription against the source materials.
-Once that hurdle has been clear, pull requests can be merged in by pressing the green "Merge pull request" button.
+In the case of this project, the maintainer's chief responsibility is to verify that the YAML is properly formatted and to compare the quality of the transcription against the source materials.
+Once those hurdles have been cleared, the pull request can be merged in by pressing the green "Merge pull request" button.

 ![A merged pull request](_static/img/merged.png)